-The installation, maintenance, or removal of antenna systems requires qualified, experienced personnel.
-Kratos installation instructions have been written for such personnel.
-Additionally, the antenna should be inspected by qualified personnel to verify proper installation, maintenance, and condition of equipment.
+The installation, operation, and maintenance of the 6.5m ESA require qualified and experienced personnel.
+Kratos installation, operation, and maintenance instructions are illustrated for such personnel.
+Additionally, the antenna should be inspected by qualified personnel to verify proper installation, maintenance, and condition of equipment as described in Section 4: Preventive Maintenance.
+The basic equipment and accessories are either manufactured or design controlled by Kratos.

-The prerequisite information necessary for the 3.7m ESA can be found in this section.
+The prerequisite information necessary for the 6.5m ESA can be found in this section.
 Furthermore, this section should be reviewed before performing the installation, operation, or maintenance.
 Warnings, recommended tools, and the antenna parts can be verified and/or determined with such a review.

-Description
+General Product Description

-The 3.7m ESA provides high gain and exceptional pattern characteristics.
-The electrical performance and exceptional versatility provides the ability to configure the antenna with your choice of linearly- or circularly-polarized 2-port or 4-port combining network.
-That versatility is provided at the time of initial purchase, as well as in the future, as your satellite communication requirements evolve.
+The 6.5-Meter Earth Station Antenna provides high gain and exceptional pattern characteristics.
+The electrical performance and exceptional versatility provide the ability to configure the antenna with your choice of linearly or circularly-polarized 2-port or 4-port combining network.
+That versatility is provided at the time of initial purchase, as well as in the future, as the customer's satellite communication requirements evolve.